Detropia: Background

 We came back [from Detroit], made a trailer, and started to show it around.
 We raised the money very quickly -- turned out there were other people also very interested in Detroit.
 PBS came on board, and Ford Foundation, and next thing you knew, we were moving to Detroit.
 We rented two apartments in downtown Detroit, got two cars, and basically stayed for a year.
 We didn't know what we were going to do.
 We had chosen a city to make a movie about -- not a school in a city, or a dude in a city -- [so] we had to talk to a city, ask a city questions.
 It became a very organic, long, many-rabbit-holes, never-stop-casting sort of film.
 There are certain things we captured just because we were living there.
 We knew [the film] had to be a chorus, it had to be a poem, it had to be a butterfly, going from place to place.
 You can't just hang a city on one person, or one family, I don't think.
 So it was a totally different kind of filmmaking -- it felt experimental, kind of artsy, kind of crazy.

 Reception

-Detropia received an 85% "certified fresh" approval rating on Rotten Tomatoes, based on 40 reviews, with an average rating of 7.3/10.
-On Metacritic, the film has a weighted average score of 68 out of 100, based on 18 critics, indicating "generally favorable reviews".
+Detropia received an 86% approval rating on Rotten Tomatoes, based on 42 reviews, with an average rating of 7.3/10.
+On Metacritic, the film has a weighted average score of 68 out of 100, based on 18 critics.

 The film won the U.S. Documentary Editing Award, and was nominated for the Grand Jury Prize at the 2012 Sundance Film Festival.
 It was placed on the shortlist for the Academy Award for Best Documentary Feature in the 85th Academy Awards.

 The National Board of Review of Motion Pictures named it one of the top five documentaries of 2012.